emacs-ng/emacs-ng/docs/handbook/lisp-fn.md

 }
 ```

-`extract_float` checks the tag (signalling an "invalid argument" error
+`extract_float` checks the tag (signaling an "invalid argument" error
 if it's not the tag for a double), and returns the actual
 value. `NILP` checks to see if the tag indicates that this is a null
 value, indicating that the user didn't supply a second argument at